 Boys & Girls Clubs of the Valley, partnering with Terros Health, will provide behavioral health interventions and to alleviate the social and emotional stress among youth in Clubs around the Valley.
-Thanks to a groundbreaking public-private partnership, funding for this program will be provided by the Arizona Department of Education and three Arizona-based private foundations – The Bob & Renee Parsons Foundation, the Diane & Bruce Halle Foundation, and Virginia G. Piper Charitable Trust.
+Thanks to a groundbreaking public-private partnership, funding for this program will be provided by three Arizona-based private foundations – The Bob & Renee Parsons Foundation, the Diane & Bruce Halle Foundation, and Virginia G. Piper Charitable Trust.

 1. The Need

 In tracking the nearly 13,000 youth between the ages of 5 and 18 served in 2020, Boys & Girls Clubs of the Valley found that 54% lived in a single-parent home, 56% participated in the National School Lunch Program to receive free or a reduced-cost meal; and 9% were either homeless or living in unsecure housing situations.
 Just over 10% of these families and youth reported experiencing mental health challenges but did not have private or other insurance to cover the cost of care.

 Nationally and locally, there has been a surge in depression, anxiety, substance use, and thoughts of suicide among youth.
 The problem became so acute that the U.S. Surgeon General issued a rare public health advisory last December.

 In its 2021 State of Mental Health in America report, Mental Health America noted that youth between the ages of 11 and 17 were more likely than any other age group to experience moderate to severe symptoms of anxiety and depression.
 The report also found that nationwide, 60% of youth with depression do not receive mental health treatment, even in states with the greatest access to care.

 Arizona ranks nearly last (49th) in the nation for high prevalence of mental illness and a severe lack of access to behavioral health care for youth.
 In addition: